WindJammer6/32.-CTF-Hackathons-Learning-and-Practice-and-CDDC-DSTA-BrainHack-CTF-Hackathon-2025/README.md

 <br>

 In a CTF hackathon, there are generally different types of categories.
-Here are the common ones (applies across all CTF hackathon formats),
+Here are the common ones (applies across all CTF hackathon formats):
 | Category               | What It Involves                                                                 |
 |------------------------|----------------------------------------------------------------------------------|
 | 🔍 Web Exploitation     | Finding bugs in websites (e.g., XSS, SQLi, authentication flaws)                |